fortrabbit/help/docs/mysql.md

 * Unless your are using [env vars](env-vars): You'll need to change the password in your App's configuration files
 * Your coworkers need to change their password in their locally configured remote access tools (see below)

+### Accessing MySQL from a different App

+It is possible to access a MySQL from another App within the same region (EU, US).
+The database from `App-A` can be accessed from `App-B`.
+This works since both Apps are within the same network.
+You will only need to update the MySQL access credentials to do so.
+There are not many good use cases for this, but it might be good to know.

+### Accessing the remote MySQL from your local App

+It might also be possible to access the fortrabbit database from the local installation of your App.
+Think your local development App will directly connect to the fortrabbit App.
+You will need to open a tunnel, as described above to do so.
+We recommend to not do that.
+It's not only slow, it will most likely cause you some trouble.
+Best separate your local development environment from production.

 ### Differences between Professional and Universal